How to Format Your Emails With Examples & Best Practices

 • Signing off with your brand's name.

-The format for this transactional email begins with greetings in the headline and then briefs users about their transactions.
+The format for this transactional email begins with greetings in the heading and then briefs users about their transactions.
 The email also asks users about their feedback, the email CTA.

 Transactional email format